kubernetes/kops/permalinks/terraform_renamed.md

-# Terraform 0.12 Naming Compatability
+# Terraform 0.12 Naming Compatibility

-Terraform 0.12 introduced new restrictions on naming, breaking compatability with earlier terraform versions when resource names start with a number.
+Terraform 0.12 introduced new restrictions on naming, breaking compatibility with earlier terraform versions when resource names start with a number.
 Single-zone etcd clusters (and possibly some other scenarios) would generate terraform names for EBS volumes that start with a number, which are no longer permitted.